Culver Studios: Back Forty

 As the Culver Studios grew in size and stature, a 28.5 acre backlot was used to build full-scale outdoor sets.
 The Back Forty, also known as Forty Acres, sat on a triangular plot of land a few blocks from the main lot.

 It was initially leased from landowner Harry Culver during Cecil B. DeMille's tenure and was continuously used to build the plantation Tara, the Atlanta Depot, and other Atlanta buildings in Gone With the Wind.

 The Back Forty also provided the backdrop for several television shows broadcast during the 1960s, including Hogan's Heroes, The Andy Griffith Show, Star Trek, and Bonanza.

 The land is no longer connected to the Culver Studios and currently serves as an office park.

 Productions

 Culver Studios helped spawn the career of numerous movie and television stars.
 In the lot's earlier days, the site was used to film Hollywood classics like Hitchcock's Spellbound (1945) before a plethora of television shows began to lease the stages in the 1950s to create programs like The Andy Griffith Show and Hogan's Heroes.

 In more recent decades, the site has again become the setting for movies including The Matrix, Armageddon, and I Am Legend while providing a home to popular television shows such as Arrested Development and Cougar Town.

-In 1992, Michael Jackson used the Stage to rehearse for his upcoming Dangerous Tour (1992-1993).
+In 1992, Michael Jackson used the Stage to rehearse for his upcoming Dangerous World Tour (1992–1993).